dhmunro/dudley/README.md

 of a UTF-8 stream, it is not defined in the CP-1252 character encoding, not printable in the latin-1 encoding, and finally any file transfer which resets the top bit to zero will corrupt it.

-## Layout preamble

-If the first non-comment character in a Dudley layout is `<` or `>`, that will set the default byte order for all primitive types in the file, overriding the file signature, or any other attempt to specy a default byte order.
-For example, if you are writing a Dudley layout to describe a netCDF file or an XDR data stream, the first character of the layout should be `>`, since both those formats always encode the data stream in big-endian or "network" order.

-If the first non-comment character, or the second after a `<` or `>`, is a `{` character beginning a struct data type that contains every parameter that will be used in the layout, then Dudley will treat that struct as a template type, as well as automatically writing those parameters at the beginning of the file as if the `{...}` brackets were not present.
-A file containing such a template type is assumed to be intended as a layout template, and Dudley will throw an error if the layout contains any explicit addresses or any other data descriptions which are not consistent with that use case.
-A file described by such a template layout need not include any other metadata - the parameters written at the beginning of any binary file described by such a template layout completely determine the addresses of all the variables in the file.

-Furthermore, you can store arrays of this template type in a separate catalog file, so that the catalog plus the template layout completely determine the location of variables in a large collection of files covered by the catalog.
-Each individual file still begins with its own parameters (duplicated in its entry in the catalog), so it is still decipherable even if it becomes detached from the other files in the collection.
-The higher level structure of such a catalog is flexible and not a part of Dudley itself - a Dudley template layout is simply a hook for designing such a catalog.
-(The catalog itself is expected to have its own separate Dudley layout, but the details of the connection between the two layouts are left to the designer.)

 ## Examples